Apply for accreditation

 A short overview of the application process, eligibility and deadlines is below.
 For more detailed information, departments are asked to read and follow the Programme Accreditation Handbook, which provides further guidance on the application/review process and advice on completing the Programme Accreditation Application Form.
+The same process applies to reaccreditation as accreditation.

 Applications for programme accreditation are administered by the Society, working with an Accreditation Review Panel made up of academics and practitioners.
 The Panel will assess all applications and make recommendations for acceptance to the Society's Council, which meets three times each year.
 Application deadlines will be aligned with these meetings.
 Programmes will normally be accredited for a term of six years, with applications for renewal expected between five and six years of accreditation.